Lead the way to cleaner airBAD AIR HURTS EMPLOYEE HEALTH AND UTAH'S ECONOMY Get your free EV Charger

 Leaders for Clean Air is a 501(c)(3) non-profit committed to improving Utah’s air quality by providing free electric vehicle charging stations to Utah businesses, implementing large-scale electric charger projects, and promoting the benefits of electric vehicle technology.
 Supported by local business leaders who recognize that workplace charging is the key to bending the curve on electric vehicle adoption, Leaders for Clean Air believes in making a positive impact on pollution levels to ensure cleaner air and a higher quality of life for all Utahns.

 In 2012, Packsize® CEO Hanko Kiessner decided to take on the battle for air quality.
 While building his business in Salt Lake City, he felt a personal moral and ethical responsibility to extend the principle of not doing business at the expense of others.
 In response to the poor air quality in Salt Lake City, Hanko made the decision to drive electric to reduce tailpipe emissions.
-As a way to promote this message, Hanko focused on expanding the available infrastructure for charging electric vehicles.
-He began by giving away free charging stations to business partners as a gift and message of goodwill.
+As a way to promote this message, he began by giving away free charging stations to business partners as a gift and message of goodwill to expand the available infrastructure for charging electric vehicles.
 The program was so popular he decided to formalize it and make it available to all Utah businesses.
 To spread the word, he joined with two other business leaders, Steve Keyser, and Talley Goodson, to form Leaders for Clean Air and launched the private-sector initiative on Jan 20, 2015.

 In 2019, LFCA is still committed to the same principles that inspired Hanko by continuing to provide charging stations, consultations on charging management, and education for EV drivers at the workplace and beyond.
 Through these efforts, LFCA has made its mark by greatly expanding EV charging infrastructure and EV knowledge in the community.
-We believe every charger contributes to cleaner air, and with over 550 chargers installed to date, we are paving the way to a cleaner, healthier future for Utah and beyond.
+We believe every charging project matters, and with over 750 chargers installed to date, we are paving the way to a cleaner and healthier future for Utah and beyond.

 Leaders for clean air